Best MagSafe Charger for iPhone 17 (2026): 3 Top Picks

 #Best Single-Pad MagSafe Stand: Anker MagGo Qi2 Stand

 Watch StandBy mode at night, or take landscape FaceTime calls from the desk?
 A free-rotation stand beats a flat puck.
-The Anker MagGo Qi2 Stand is the cleanest single-device pick we tested: 15W Qi2 output, 360° rotation, and a small enough footprint to leave room for a coffee mug.
+The Anker MagGo Qi2 Stand is the cleanest single-device pick in this category: 15W Qi2 output, 360° rotation, and a small enough footprint to leave room for a coffee mug.

 - Free rotation locks the phone in landscape for StandBy or video calls